-If you own a construction business, project issues can significantly impact your bottom line, thanks to increased costs, extended schedules and decreased productivity.
-If another party has caused these issues, you may be able to seek legal remedies such as compensation.
+If you own a construction business, project issues can significantly impact your bottom line, increasing costs, extending schedules, and decreasing productivity.
+If another party has caused these issues, you may be able to seek legal remedies such as compensation and additional contract time.

 Disputes about change orders

 Change orders are formal modifications to the contract to adjust scope, price, and time.